The Tournament (2009 film)

-The Tournament is a 2009 British independent action thriller film, marking the directorial debut of Scott Mann.
+The Tournament is a 2009 independent action thriller film, directed by Scott Mann in his feature directorial debut.
 The film was conceived by Jonathan Frank and Nick Rowntree while at the University of Teesside with Mann.
 The script was written by Gary Young, Jonathan Frank, and Nick Rowntree.

 The Tournament was partially filmed in Bulgaria, and numerous locations around Northern England (where the film is set) and Merseyside.
 The film stars Robert Carlyle, Ving Rhames, Kelly Hu, Sébastien Foucan, Liam Cunningham, Scott Adkins, Camilla Power and Ian Somerhalder.
 The film received additional funding internationally, from Sherezade Film Development, Storitel Production and others, earning the film a budget of just under £4,000,000, and the film also features an international ensemble cast.

 However, numerous problems involving production, finance (the budget ran out twice), and securing a distributor, meant the film was not released until two years after filming, in late 2009.

 Plot

 A group of the world's wealthiest and most powerful men, who are themselves tied into law enforcement agencies and criminal underworlds alike and who also control the international media with their billions, have devised the ultimate entertainment for themselves, simply referred to as "The Tournament."
 The Tournament takes place at intervals of every 7 years in an unspecified location, usually a large city.

 The "Contestants" volunteer, but due to the nature of the tournament, they are some of the toughest or craziest individuals on the planet.
-They are expected to kill, and only the last surviving combatant will win the cash prize of $10 million.
-The men and women running the tournament not only view it as entertainment but also bet high stakes on the outcome as a massive gambling tournament, serving as a source of excitement for the billionaires.
+They are expected to kill, as only the last surviving combatant will win the cash prize of $10 million.
+The men and women running the tournament not only view it as entertainment, but also bet high stakes on the outcome as a massive gambling tournament, serving as a source of excitement for the billionaires.

 For each tournament, combatants are selected from the world's special forces, serial killers, athletes, trained contract killers, and assassins.
 The last combatant standing receives the cash prize and the glory and reputation of having the title of World's Number 1, which carries the legendary "million-dollar-a-bullet" contract killing price tag.
 Each contestant carries a tracking device, embedded under their skin, allowing the observers to monitor their movements and the contestants to track each other.
 The tournament lasts 24 hours, and the tracking devices will explode if no one has won.

 The mayhem that takes place is passed off as natural disasters, terrorist outrages, accidents, or put down to rampages committed by lone madmen.
 The unsuspecting towns where the tournament occurs are randomly selected, and the public never knows its existence.
 This year, the latest tournament has come to Middlesbrough, a town in the United Kingdom - the country with the most prevalent mass surveillance in the world so that the events of the tournament can be easily followed and recorded through the ever-present CCTV as well as satellite surveillance.
 They also jam the emergency services' communications, completely taking over the electronic infrastructure, and the stage is set.